christian-taillon/infosec-interview-questions/itsec-soc.md

 Trojan - program pretending to be legitimate or desired software Bots - program performing automated tasks (no direct human interaction required) Botnet - collections of bots
-Ransomware (targets Availability) - malware that encrypts a file system allowing adversaries to require companies pay a ransom for decryption key
+Cryptominer - malware that mines crypto currency on a users device on behalf of an adversary Scareware - makes false claims about virus infecting a device typically involving a request for payment to solve the issue Ransomware (targets Availability) - malware that encrypts a file system allowing adversaries to require companies pay a ransom for decryption key
-Extortionware (targets CONFIDENTIALITY) - like ransomware but also involves malware uploading encrypted data (or part of encrypted data) to be released to the public if target doesn't pay
+Extortionware/leakware aka.
+Double Extortion Ransomware (targets CONFIDENTIALITY) - like ransomware but also involves malware uploading encrypted data (or part of encrypted data) to be released to the public if target doesn't pay
-Cryptominer - malware that mines crypto currency on a users device on behalf of an adversary

 ```